SegmentationBLWX/sssegmentation/README.md

 # Citation
-If you use this framework in your research, please cite this project.
+If you use this framework in your research, please cite this project:
 ```
 @misc{ssseg2020,
     author = {Zhenchao Jin},